Goths are members of a subculture that prides itself on seeing beauty in the dark side of life. And what’s more beautiful than black houseplants?

 This dark-colored snake plant doesn’t need too much light and can add some stylish darkness to your goth aesthetic.
 It also cleans the air and is pretty much impossible to kill.

 In other words, it’s a great choice for a newbie goth gardener.
+(We have a complete guide on caring for snake plant here.)

 If you like the Sansevieria Black Coral, you might also try the Sansevieria Banded Nelsonii.